 Naturally, if we include the age of the long departed Calico Lake, the scene goes back much more than 50,000 years.
 By the way, yes, that is a skeleton hanging around, enjoying the view.
 These parts don’t take kindly to claim jumpers.

 The first area burial was in 1869, 13 year old Bobby Stephens, a young traveler following the Mojave River.
 The site became Calico Cemetery in 1882 and is still in use; the most recent burial was in 1999.
-We will be covering the Calico Cemetery extensively in an upcoming article, so stay tuned.

 The Lane House Museum provides an excellent opportunity for history buffs to examine artifacts and devices engineered for miners who worked 10-hour days in 100 degree weather, and housewives who prepared supper, cleaned the laundry and completed other chores.